Jamie Oliver 5 Ingredients Marseilles Fish Soup

 How To Store Leftovers

-Storing: Store the fish soup in an airtight container in the fridge for up to 2 days.
-Keep the toasted bread and garlic mayo separate to prevent sogginess.
+• In the Fridge: Keep the soup in an airtight container for up to 2 days.
+Store the bread and garlic mayo separately so they don’t get weird.

 Nutrition Facts